AlexBHarley/deepstream.io-website/src/blog/realtime-framework-overview/readme.md

 A solid, barebone WebSocket server for node.
 Used by engine.io

 #### [SockJS](https://github.com/sockjs/sockjs-client)
-A fast JavaScript / NodeJS abstraction layer for websockets, supporting a number of fallback techniques
+A fast JavaScript / Node.js abstraction layer for websockets, supporting a number of fallback techniques

 #### [Primus](https://github.com/primus/primus)
 If commitment is not for you, Primus is.
 Its not a connectivity library in itself, but an abstraction layer that allows you to switch your connectivity library once the initial romance has worn off.